 By the time the tropical wave reached eastern Cuba on August 2, NHC forecasters had enough confidence in development and significant impacts that they designated the slowly developing system as Potential Tropical Cyclone Four.
-The first advisory they issued indicated that Debby would become a tropical storm before crossing Florida, then pass just off the South Carolina coast.
+The first advisory they issued at 11 a.m. that day indicated that Debby would become a tropical storm before crossing Florida, then pass just off the South Carolina coast.

-A plot of sea surface temperature anomalies from August 1, 2024, across the Atlantic Basin shows warmer-than-average waters for the date across the areas in the Caribbean Sea, southwestern Atlantic and eastern Gulf of Mexico.
+This plot of sea surface temperature anomalies from August 1, 2024, across the Atlantic Basin shows warmer-than-average waters for the date across the areas in the Caribbean Sea, southwestern Atlantic and eastern Gulf of Mexico.